edomerli/Flatland-3-MARL/README.md

                         Whether to normalize the value targets --load_checkpoint_env LOAD_CHECKPOINT_ENV
                         The environment size of the checkpoint to load.
 Must be one of [demo, mini, small, medium, large, huge].
 The latest one with the compatible network_architecture will be loaded from the weights folder.
+  --use_obs_v1
-  --log_video           Whether to log videos of the episodes to wandb
+                        Whether to use the binary observation v1 --log_video           Whether to log videos of the episodes to wandb
 ```